 With the help of a few tricks we will help you get rid and prevent blackheads.

-Properly cleanse the skin, preferably with a salicylic acid-based cleanser, which will help treat and prevent blackheads.
+Properly cleanse the skin, preferably with a soothing cleanser, which will help treat and prevent blackheads.
 This will both act as an antibacterial and anti-inflammatory.